Council Tax discounts/charges for unoccupied and unfurnished properties

 There is flexibility across Councils to determine discounts on Council Tax charges for unoccupied and unfurnished properties.

 Properties available on the rental market

-Cheshire East Council currently allows a 100% discount for up to 6 weeks for private landlords in order to maintain property standards.
+We currently allow a 100% discount for up to 4 weeks for private landlords in order to maintain property standards.

 Where a landlord advises us of any changes to occupancy by completing the Report a change of tenancy form on the Council Tax website the appropriate discount will automatically be applied.

-Cheshire East Council currently charge a 100% Empty Home premium on properties that have been unoccupied and substantially unfurnished for two years or more.
+We currently charge a 100% Empty Home premium on properties that have been unoccupied and substantially unfurnished for between 2 and 5 years.
 The Council Tax payer has to pay 200% of the Council Tax charge.

 Translate this page with Google translate